Jens Hofer

-Jens Hofer (born 1 October 1997) is a Liechtensteiner footballer who plays as a left back for FC Biel-Bienne and the Liechtenstein national team.
+Jens Hofer (born 1 October 1997) is a Liechtensteiner footballer who plays as a left back for Düdingen and the Liechtenstein national team.

 International career

 Hofer made his international debut for Liechtenstein on 19 November 2018, starting in the 2018–19 UEFA Nations League D match against Armenia, which finished as a 2–2 home draw.

 On 11 November 2021, during a World Cup qualifier against Germany, Hofer was given a red card for a horror challenge on Leon Goretzka.
 Hofer's boot made contact with Goretzka's face after both of them went for a cross from Jonas Hofmann.